 However, you have to be very cautious when using a wood stove in tent.

 A wood stove for camping is a fire risk in a tent.
 Flames and sparks from the stove can cause a fire while gas fumes can lead to carbon monoxide poisoning.

 However, if done correctly, a wood burning stove can be used in the camping tent to give you warmth especially on those cold alpine nights.

 If not used carefully, the wood burning stove can turn into a hazard inside your tent.
-The good thing is that it is not too hard.
+The good thing is that it is not too hard to use it safely.

 Here are a few things to help you use a wood stove without burning tent.

 You should not use a wood burning stove in any tent since some tents can burn easily.
 A good tent should be made of poly-cotton or canvas because these materials cannot burn easily and the tent can be well ventilated.